Are you a pet parent?

 Microchipping and What Is It Used For?

-A microchip is a little device placed beneath your pet’s skin, roughly the size of a grain of rice (usually between the shoulder blades).
-They are enclosed in a bio-glass sleeve to keep the electronics safe for dogs and people.
+The veterinarian places a little device, roughly the size of a grain of rice (usually between the shoulder blades), beneath your pet’s skin.
+They enclose it in a bio-glass sleeve to keep the electronics safe for dogs and people.
 To identify the microchipping agency, the chip transmits a radio frequency that discloses the agency’s name and a unique number.

 They can retrieve your information and contact you if a veterinarian or animal control officer dials the agency and provides them with your phone number.

-This only works if the microchip is registered with the agency, so keep that in mind.
-Otherwise, they would be unable to contact you since they will not have access to your data.
+Keep in mind that this only works if you register the microchip with the agency.
+Otherwise, they would be unable to contact you since they cannot access your data.

 Advantages of Dog Chip Tracking

-Given how heavily microchipping is marketed to pet owners, it’s no surprise that the procedure has several advantages.
+Considering the extensive marketing efforts targeting pet owners, it’s no wonder that microchipping comes with several advantages.
 Starting with the obvious

 They assist you in reuniting with your misplaced canine companions

-Microchipping is mostly used to track your pet in case they are lost.
-Suppose your pet is lost; in such cases, the microchip enables the vet or pount officials to scan the microchip and track you down.
+Microchipping serves as the primary means to track your pet in case they become lost.
+If your pet goes missing, the microchip lets the vet or pound officials scan it and track you down.
 This will help them contact you, reunite with your pet, and prevent someone else from taking away your loved canine.

-To be clear, a microchip is not the same as a GPS transmitter; this must be kept in mind.
+To be clear, keep in mind that a microchip is not the same as a GPS transmitter.
 If your pet goes missing, this will only enable a veterinarian or animal control officer to contact you.

 They last a long time

-The microchip is a once-in-a-lifetime affair, and once placed in your pet; it will be activated till the time your pet is alive.
-Of course, some pets are fortunate enough to survive to 25 years old, but even those creatures aren’t in good enough health to go off on their own.
+Once placed in your pet, the microchip becomes a once-in-a-lifetime affair, remaining activated as long as your pet is alive.
+Of course, some pets are fortunate enough to survive to 25 years old, but even those creatures aren’t healthy enough to go off on their own.

 It’s an Efficient and Painless Process

-Only a few seconds are needed to install a microchip, and your pet should be able to feel no more than a little squeeze.
+Installing a microchip takes only a few seconds, and your pet should feel no more than a little squeeze.
 There’s no need to restrain them while they resist, and the treatment won’t leave them uncomfortable or painful.

 It’s also common practice to tattoo a unique identification number on your pet’s body.
 However, tattooing your pet might be an unpleasant experience for the pet and might require you to make additional efforts to calm them.
 So, we suggest better choosing microchipping as it is not painful for the pat.